Laetare Sunday commemorates the Church as Mother and Bride

 “Christ our Lord wills the Church to live His own supernatural life, and by His divine power permeates His whole Body and nourishes and sustains each of the members according to the place which they occupy in the body, in the same way as the vine nourishes and makes fruitful the branches which are joined to it.”4

-St Thomas Aquinas summarises this simply:
+St Thomas Aquinas summarises this doctrine of the saints:

 “The head and members are as one mystic person.”5